Miyara's Guide to Midlife and Menopausal Transition: Part 1

 Follicle-stimulating hormone (FSH) stimulates ovulation every month, while luteinizing hormone (LH) stimulates the release of the egg and triggers progesterone production.
 With insufficient follicles (receptor organs) in the ovaries around menopause, the feedback mechanism (estrogen and progesterone levels) to shut down FSH and LH production is inefficient.
 Thus, their levels keep rising as ovarian function declines (due to natural or surgical menopause, and genetic/ autoimmune conditions).
 This is associated with bone deterioration and weight gain around the waist.

-How to know if you are in Perimenopause?
+How do you know if you are in Perimenopause?

 It is important to understand that there is NO DEFINITE TEST to diagnose perimenopause.
 When we seek medical intervention for symptoms, which can sometimes interfere with daily life or even be debilitating, medical professionals try to rule out all other possible causes before zeroing in on perimenopausal status.